bonoboplanet/tenants_auth/README.md

 | --- |:---:|:---:|:---:|:---:|
 |   |   |   |   |   |

-- Authentication token is expected as part of the header request => 'HTTP_AUTHORIZATION'.
+- Authentication token is expected as part of the header request => 'Authorization'.

 - **Note**: If log out successful it removes the current user's `Authentication token`, which will destroy the session for this user.